FibonacciAlex/Fuel-Consumption-Tracker/README.md

 # React + Vite Template

 A modern React template for web applications and games, featuring React 18, Vite, TailwindCSS, and Material UI.
+Providing two kinds of backend applications (nodejs and C#).
 You can see the demo here: https://skygroud.com/fuel-consumption-tracker/

 ## Frontend Project Structure